dogtopus/willplus-jig/README.md

 - `rio_traceback()`
   - Returns an array that contains traceback of RIO script (can be used after a script excuting (sic) error before closing the msgbox).
 - `rio_goto(label)`
   - Jump to a RIO script (label).
-Return 0 if it fails.
+Return value depends on the game (usually 0 on failure and 1 on success).
 - `rio_call(label)`
   - Call a RIO script (label).
-Return 0 if it fails.
+Return value depends on the game (usually 0 on failure and 1 on success).
 - `rio_register_script(addr, name)`
   - Register `addr` an in-memory script and label it `name`.
 Use it with `Memory.alloc` for ad-hoc script injection and execution.
 - `rio_delete_script(name)`
-  - Delete an in-memory script.
+  - Delete (unregister) an in-memory script (does not **explicitly** free the script buffer).
 Return `true` if the operation succeeded.
 - `rio_list_registered_script()`
   - Returns an array of all registered in-memory script label.
 - `rio_set_pc(pc)`
-  - Sets the program counter of the VM (relative to the start of the script).
+  - Sets the program counter of the RIO script VM (relative to the start of the script).
 - `rio_get_pc()`
-  - Returns the program counter of the VM.
+  - Returns the program counter of the RIO script VM.
 - `rio_get_current_script_buffer()`
   - Returns a `NativePointer` to the current script buffer.
 Useful for ad-hoc script patching.